babu3009/synthetic-data-platform/docs/IMPLEMENTATION_SUMMARY.md

 ## Overview

-Successfully implemented a complete database layer for the Synthetic Data Platform backend with SQLAlchemy models, Alembic migrations, Pydantic schemas, FastAPI CRUD operations, and comprehensive tests.
+Successfully implemented a complete database layer for the Synthetic Data Platform backend with SQLAlchemy models, Alembic migrations, Pydantic schemas, FastAPI CRUD operations, comprehensive tests, and security features (OIDC scaffolding, project-scoped API keys, and RBAC).

 ## What Was Implemented